Fuel Tech Experts

 1. Don’t drive too fast or accelerate too hard.
 Wind resistance increases drastically with increasing speed.
 Studies show that every time you increase your speed by 10 miles per hour, you lose as much as 15 percent in fuel economy.
 So slow down and be a fuel-efficient, safe, and relaxed driver.

 6. Drive light.
 Removing excess weight from your vehicle improves your gas mileage.
-Any unnecessary items you can remove from your vehicle, especially those that are heavy, will help you to save on gas mileage.
+Any unnecessary items you can remove from your vehicle, especially heavy ones, will help you to save on gas mileage.
 For example, consider a roof rack.
 You waste about 5 percent in MPG efficiency when you have one of these on your vehicle.

 Related posts:

-1. Fuel Economy Part 2 – What Does Work, Our View
+1. Pingback: Fuel Economy Part 2 – What Does Work, Our View - Fuel Tech Experts - Lifting the Lid on Fuel & Oil Additive Market

 Leave a Reply Cancel reply